ELELAB/mavisp_data_collection/README.md

 NEWS
+30/10/2025
+Fixed issue in mavisp_automatization to write in the final simple_mode folder the ted folder

 29/10/2025
 Fixed the miscalculation of the average change in allosteric free energy (avg_dG) among response sites induced by each mutation in the filtering step of the AlloSigMA workflow.